Katie Underwood

-Katie Underwood (born 23 December 1975) is an Australian singer-songwriter and meditation teacher.
+Katie Ashley Underwood (born 23 December 1975) is an Australian singer-songwriter and meditation teacher.
 She is best known for being a member of Bardot, winners of the first Australian series of Popstars in 2000.

 Since departing the group in 2001, her solo career has included numerous vocal appearances on dance tracks such as the Disco Montego Top 10 single "Beautiful", and dance act T-Funk single "Be Together".

 Career

-Music
+1999–2001: Early career and Bardot

 In February 1999 in London, Underwood recorded a dance track with UK trance act Terra Ferma, releasing her first single "Don't Be Afraid" through Platipus Records in the UK.
 She also recorded three more tracks which were included on the Terra Ferma album, released in early 2000.
 After returning from the UK to Melbourne, Underwood began working with singer/songwriter Charlie Rooke (formerly of The Sharp) and they formed a jazz-swing band called Corduroy Lounge.

-In October 1999, she auditioned for the TV show Popstars, making it through to the final five.
+In October 1999, Underwood auditioned for the TV show Popstars, making it through to the final five.
 As a result, she was selected to join the girl group Bardot.
-The group achieved instant success with the No. 1 hit "Poison" and its No. 1 debut album, headlined its own national tour and performed at the 2000 ARIA Awards in which it was nominated for three awards.
+The group achieved instant success with the number one hit "Poison" and number one debut album, headlined its own national tour and performed at the 2000 ARIA Awards in which it was nominated for three awards.
 Underwood travelled to New Zealand, Singapore, Taiwan and the UK, promoting with Bardot.

-In early 2001, she decided to leave the group in pursuit of a role in the Harry M. Miller's production of Hair.
+In early 2001, Underwood decided to leave the group in pursuit of a role in the Harry M. Miller's production of Hair.
 Unfortunately for Underwood, the production fell through due to financial problems.
 Underwood later spoke of the deep depression she fell into as a result of what most people thought was a foolish career decision, despite the fact that Bardot's commercial success after her departure was muted.
 She subsequently turned the tables and made a successful comeback, earning respect from entertainment critics for her resilience.